mickenordin/nextcloud-db/mariadb/compose/README.md

 Downgrading a major version (e.g, 10.5.x -> 10.6.x) is possible, but the safest way is to be done via logical downgrade, meaning you have to export the database first and import it back to the version that you want.

-Therefore, one would do the following if one wants to perform major version downgrade.
+Therefore, one would do the following if one wants to perform a major version downgrade.
 The following example shows how to downgrade from MariaDB 10.6.1 (image: `safespring/nextcloud-mariadb:10.6.1-10`) to an older major version MariaDB 10.5.5 (image: `safespring/nextcloud-mariadb:10.5.5-1`):

-1) Stop writing to the MariaDB server, otherwise data written after the backup has initiated will be lost.
+1) Stop writing to the MariaDB server, otherwise, data written after the backup has initiated will be lost.

 2) Take a mysqldump backup on one of the host: